 You may be surprised to know that among the lawyers and captains of industry, many of the Chief Executives of the United States gained valuable leadership experience as small business owners.
-Here’s a roundup of seven US presidents who ran small businesses.
+Here’s a roundup of 7 US presidents who ran small businesses before, during or after their time in office.

 1. George Washington (1st President)

 Washington ran two successful whiskey stills in early 1797 after his farm manager, James Anderson, convinced him to give it a go.
 Washington allowed Anderson and his farmhands to construct a proper whiskey distillery on the grounds of Mount Vernon.
 With a boiler and five copper stills, the 2,250 square foot distillery became profitable almost instantly.
 What’s more, the near 11,000 gallons it produced in 1799 made it the largest whiskey distillery in the country at the time.

 2. Abraham Lincoln (16th President)

 Lincoln decided to set up shop in New Salem, IL, after visiting the small town on a trip to New Orleans.
 He and William Berry, a friend and fellow former militiaman, opened the Lincoln-Berry general store in January of 1833.
 Unfortunately, their choice of location wasn’t ideal — the town had stopped growing, and Berry’s attempt to boost sales by acquiring a liquor license flopped.
 The store shut its doors a few months later, leaving Lincoln with a debt that he couldn’t pay off until he was elected to Congress in 1848.
 Despite it all, Lincoln was known to rise triumphant out of failure.
 He went on to launch a successful law practice in 1837, and became the only president to receive a patent in 1849.

 3. Andrew Johnson (17th President)